cipheLab/FCSFluorochromeAnonymiser/README.md

 # FCSColumnNameEditor
-This tool can be used to select the parameters to be anonymised in an FCS file.
+This tool is a Rshiny application that anonymises certain columns in one or more FCS files.

    ## Usage